-Progesterone, made from cholesterol, is produced mainly by the ovaries and adrenal glands and serves as a precursor for estrogen and testosterone production as well as the stress hormone cortisol.
+Progesterone, made from cholesterol, is produced mainly by the ovaries and adrenal glands and serves as a precursor for estrogen and testosterone production and the stress hormone cortisol.
 Women of any age can experience hormonal imbalance, but we find that these symptoms are mainly experienced in the early thirties on into the forties.
-Women in peri-menopause and menopause can experience a drop in progesterone levels which can prevent the thyroid from functioning properly.
-This situation creates an imbalance between the ratio of estrogen (many women are already estrogen dominant) and progesterone levels which can cause symptoms that include anxiety, dry eyes, insomnia, depression, mood swings, fatigue, headaches, irritability and memory loss.
+Women in peri-menopause and menopause can experience a drop in progesterone levels, preventing the thyroid from functioning properly.
+This situation creates an imbalance between the ratio of estrogen (many women are already estrogen dominant) and progesterone levels which can cause symptoms that include anxiety, dry eyes, insomnia, depression, mood swings, fatigue, headaches, irritability, and memory loss.

-Xenoestrogens and Stress.
-Environmental hormones that act as xenoestrogens as well as Bisphenol-A, found in products we use everyday, can create “estrogen dominance” (a term coined by the late Dr. John Lee) and an overall imbalance in the endocrine system.
+Environmental hormones that act as xenoestrogens and Bisphenol-A, found in products we use every day, can create “estrogen dominance” (a term coined by the late Dr. John Lee) and an overall imbalance in the endocrine system.
 When stressed, the body works to produce higher levels of the hormone cortisol, which is responsible for managing stress.
 Because progesterone is the precursor to cortisol, when cortisol levels increase, progesterone levels decrease, causing progesterone deficiency.
-Since so many women live very stressful lives, it’s no wonder are seeing hormonal imbalance on the rise.
+Since so many women live very stressful lives, it’s no wonder we see hormonal imbalance on the rise.

 Synthetic VS. Natural Progesterone

-Many doctors freely prescribe synthetic Hormone Replacement Therapy (HRT), while continuing to deny the negative health effects they can have on their patients.
-Natural hormones are derived from plant components and unlike synthetic hormones such as progestogens (progestins), have an identical structure to what the body produces.
-Synthetic hormones were designed by drug companies and have been structurally manipulated from natural hormones in order to be patented and sold exclusively by the Pharmaceutical Industry.
-Because the body wasn’t designed to assimilate synthetic hormones, the side effects (especially long term) are often far worse than the original symptoms being treated.
+Many doctors freely prescribe synthetic Hormone Replacement Therapy (HRT) while denying the negative health effects they can have on their patients.
+Natural hormones are derived from plant components and, unlike synthetic hormones such as progestogens (progestins), have an identical structure to what the body produces.
+Drug companies designed synthetic hormones that are structurally manipulated from natural hormones to be patented and sold exclusively by the Pharmaceutical Industry.
+Because the body wasn’t designed to assimilate synthetic hormones, the side effects (especially long-term) are often far worse than the original symptoms being treated.